Open Campus - 18 Weeks

 Climate

-- Summer (June to August): Hot and humid in Kyoto, Seoul, Milan, and Athens, with temps between 28°C and 35°C (82°F to 95°F).
-Copenhagen is cooler, around 18°C to 22°C (64°F to 72°F).
-Singapore stays hot and very humid, often 30°C to 32°C (86°F to 90°F) with frequent rain.
-Yucatán experiences hot, rainy summers, with temps 30°C to 35°C (86°F to 95°F).
+- Summer (June to August): Hot and humid in Kyoto, Seoul, Shanghai, Milan, and Athens, with temperatures between 28°C and 35°C (82°F to 95°F).
+Shanghai also experiences heavy rainfall during the early summer monsoon and occasional typhoons later in the season.
+Copenhagen is cooler, averaging 18°C to 22°C (64°F to 72°F).
+Singapore stays hot and very humid, around 30°C to 32°C (86°F to 90°F) with frequent rain, while the Yucatán experiences hot, rainy summers with temperatures of 30°C to 35°C (86°F to 95°F).

-- Winter (December to February):Cool to cold in Athens, Kyoto, Seoul, Copenhagen, and Milan, with temps from 0°C to 10°C (32°F to 50°F); snow is possible in northern and higher-altitude areas like Seoul and Milan.
-Singapore and Yucatán stay warm year-round, averaging 20°C to 28°C (68°F to 82°F), with little temperature change.
+- Winter (December to February): Cool to cold in Athens, Kyoto, Seoul, Shanghai, Copenhagen, and Milan, with temperatures ranging from 0°C to 10°C (32°F to 50°F).
+Snow is possible in colder regions such as Seoul and parts of northern Italy.
+Singapore and Yucatán stay warm year-round, averaging 20°C to 28°C (68°F to 82°F) with little seasonal temperature change.

-- Southern Hemisphere Cities: Sydney, Santiago, Buenos Aires, Cape Town, Monteverde
+- SOUTHERN HEMISPHERE CITIES: Sydney, Santiago, Buenos Aires, Cape Town, Monteverde

 - Spring (September to November): Mild and blooming, with temperatures from 15°C to 25°C (59°F to 77°F) in Sydney, Santiago, Buenos Aires, and Cape Town.
 Monteverde (Costa Rica) stays warm and humid, around 20°C to 25°C (68°F to 77°F), with frequent showers.